Speech and language therapy

 Speech and language therapists typically look at two areas:

 The two are often linked.
-A speech and language therapist will be trained in all areas of communication from speech itself to body language and facial expressions.
-This knowledge will be applied alongside treatment from the medical team for a fully rounded treatment plan.
+A speech and language therapist will be trained in all areas of communication from the speech itself to body language and facial expressions.
+This knowledge will often be applied alongside treatment from the medical team.

 Speech therapy can be provided in a group setting or on a one-to-one basis.
 This will depend on the needs of the patient.
 In terms of where speech therapy can take place, there are several different settings it is offered in, including hospitals, nursing homes, prisons and your own home.